 “Here in the Coachella Valley, we suffer from a lot of breaks between the agricultural seasons, so there are people that sometimes go two to three weeks without a job, and they’re just waiting until their crew starts working again.”

-Alejandra Rodriguez, CFF
+Alejandra Rodriguez, CFF Outreach Coordinator

 The Desert’s geographical location and extremely high temperatures raise unique challenges for our local agricultural communities.
 Rodriguez describes that during harvest season, farmers come back to the fields slowly.
 Only a few workers come back in increments until its peak time for growing again.
-Others remain underemployed for extended periods, adding the financial pressure to make their budget stretch farther and longer.
+Others remain underemployed for extended periods, adding financial pressure to make their budget stretch farther and longer.
 In the summer, a lot fewer people work during the day.
 For example, they can only harvest bell peppers at night due to a lack of shade.
 These sparse schedules breed income insecurity.
-Nearly 40% of local surveyed participants experienced reduced work hours through the pandemic year.
+Nearly 40% of local surveyed participants experienced reduced work hours throughout the pandemic year.

 Noel Perez, a Farm Labor Contractor, born and raised in the Coachella Valley, attended FIND’s distribution at AgSer Farms in Thermal in May.
 After picking up enough food supplies for six office staff members, he shared why these services are crucial to the community.

 “It’s always a help.
 Anything and everything that people can contribute is always a help.”
 Perez remembers volunteering at FIND Food Bank in college, and he carries that commitment to care for his neighbors with him.
 Raised in the agricultural industry, he understands how taking a little bit off farmworkers’ financial plate goes a long way.

 “It’s an extra dinner on the table for the night or a couple of nights.
 If you have a family of ten at home because it is not uncommon for people to live with multiple families at home, then why not take home food?”